stofer-smith/slate/source/index.html.md

 ### Returns

-This endpoint retrieves all prospects.
+This endpoint retrieves all prospect ids, paginated with cursor, page count, and total counts included.

 ### HTTP Request